Lukeaalbert/avl_trees/README.md

 # avl-trees

-This repo includes a simple implementation of the binary search tree and AVL tree (self-balancing BST) data structures from scratch, written in C++.
+This repo includes a simple but comprehensive implementation of the binary search tree and AVL tree (self-balancing BST) data structures written in C++.

 The simple public interface for these AVL trees is: